chadmiller/zpool-iostat-viz/README.md

 To run, have Python 3 of the last few years, and run it with the pool name as parameter.

+`$ zpool-iostat-viz`

 `$ zpool-iostat-viz tank`

+`$ zpool-iostat-viz tank1 tank2 tank3`

 It displays data points in the histogram as letters of the alphabet, scaled and colored to show hot-ness of that bucket.
-It's scaled so that each column has a most-filled "z", and the rest of the letters show relative population vs the most populous bucket.
+It's scaled so that each column has a most-filled "^", and the rest of the letters show relative population vs the most populous bucket.

 Press arrows to move stats, and press `q` to quit.